The Mission Peak Parking Permit Program is currently in place until July 7, 2023.

 In an effort to reduce the impact of vehicular traffic in the neighborhoods surrounding Mission Peak Regional Preserve, the Fremont City Council approved Fremont Municipal Code Section 10.05.860 on May, 17, 2016, to establish a temporary parking permit program for residents within the geographical area identified as the Mission Peak Neighborhood.

 Beginning October 1, 2016, vehicles without a residential parking permit will be restricted from parking in the residential areas posted "No Parking without Permit," at the base of Mission Peak on weekends and major holidays.
 Only residents, with proof or residency, living in the area will be eligible to obtain permits.
-The temporary permit parking program is scheduled to expire in July of 2020.
+Initially, the parking permit program is scheduled to expire in July of 2020.
+On the June 2, 2020 City Council Meeting, the program received approval to be extended to July 7, 2023.